 1 tsp chia seeds

-drizzle of almond milk
+drizzle of cream

 *Make sure you are starting with cooked millet.
 I had some leftover from dinner.
 You can make it ahead of time or on the spot if needed.